inferno986return/Illustrated-Patience-Games-ebook/README.md

 # The Illustrated Book of Patience Games
 The Illustrated Book of Patience Games, The E-book.

 This is to my knowledge the only free ePub of Professor Hoffmans's book *The Illustrated Book of Patience Games*, 5th Edition.
 The book will be made with a few modern alterations, while keeping the text and feel intact.
+Eventually scanning will be attempted with OCR to capture the text and use of [vectorizer.io](http://www.vectorizer.io/) to get the marks.

 ## Compiling